Updated: Sep 29

 The golden crown represents the unity of the people and their prince.

 - The flag of Liechtenstein is similar to the flag of Haiti, Both flags are composed of bicolored flags that featured two equal-sized horizontal bands of red and blue colors at the bottom and top respectively.
 Haiti's Flag has a coat of arms at the center while the flag of Liechtenstein is charged with a gold crown in the canton.

-According to the Constitution of Liechtenstein, Catholicism is its official state religion, Liechtenstein offers protection to adherents of all religions, and considers the "religious interests of the people" a priority of the government.
-9.6% are either Protestant, mainly organized in the Evangelical Church in Liechtenstein (a United church, Lutheran & Reformed) and the Evangelical Lutheran Church in Liechtenstein, or Orthodox, mainly organized in the Christian-Orthodox Church.
+According to the Constitution of Liechtenstein, Catholicism is its official state religion, Liechtenstein offers protection to adherents of all religions and considers the "religious interests of the people" a priority of the government.
+9.6% are either Protestant, mainly organized in the Evangelical Church in Liechtenstein (a United church, Lutheran & Reformed) and the Evangelical Lutheran Church in Liechtenstein, or Orthodox, organized primarily in the Christian-Orthodox Church.

 The largest minority religion is Islam (5.4% of the total population).